 6. The Temperature Alternates

 If the water alternates from hot to cold to hot again while the tap is on, it can be incredibly frustrating, but the cause is quite simple.
-You’re experiencing residual hot water from the last time the system was used.
+This problem with tankless water heaters can be caused by excess residual hot water from the last time the system was used.
 You’re getting the last bit of hot water that is still in the pipes.
 Remain patient.
 Your tankless system needs to start heating again to provide you with more hot water.
 Once it is heated, you should have hot water for as long as you need.

 7. An Overloaded System